 Methodologies covered on this page include: PRINCE2®, PMBOK®, Agile, MSP®, PMO and MoV™.

-Project governance, of which programme and project management are the key subsidiary disciplines, is critical to business competitiveness today.
+Project governance, of which programme and project management are the key subsidiary disciplines, is critical to business competitiveness.

-Project governance is important because in the modern information economy, which is characterised by information, knowledge, networking and connectivity, IT supported business project management and execution becomes fundamental to the survival of an organisation.
+Project governance is important because IT-supported project management and execution are fundamental to the survival of an organisation in the modern information economy, which is characterised by information, knowledge, networking and connectivity.

-Effective project governance is about ensuring that complex IT projects deliver the value expected of them, rather than an expensive and embarrassing failure.
+Effective project governance is about ensuring that complex IT projects deliver the value expected of them, rather than being expensive and embarrassing failures.
 An appropriate governance framework helps save money by ensuring that all expenditure is appropriate for the risks being tackled.
 It also enables business analysts to better understand and compare the way in which public companies manage their technology investments.

 Project governance should not be confused with project management.
 Project governance deals with the strategic management and governance of a portfolio of projects to deliver business value.